Skip to content

 relation workspace: [ExactlyOne rbac.workspace]

-relation view_document: workspace.view_document
+relation view: workspace.view_document

-relation edit_document: workspace.edit_document
+relation edit: workspace.edit_document

-relation delete_document: workspace.delete_document
+relation delete: workspace.delete_document

 }

-2. Compile to SpiceDB schema
+2. Compile to SpiceDB schema.

 Terminal window